FAQ: How do I evaluate a source to determine if it's appropriate to use for my assignment?

 Is there bias or a slant given to the information provided?

-When considering the objectiveness of a source, ask yourself the following questions:
+When considering the perspective or worldview of a source, ask yourself the following questions:

 - What point of view does the author represent?
-Is the source arguing for or against something?
 Does the source contain mostly factual information or is it opinion-based?

 - Is the source associated with an organization or institution that is known for promoting a certain point of view or opinion?

-Note: It's okay to use information from sources that contain strong arguments or opinions, but it's always a good idea to acknowledge the author's view.
+Note: It's okay to use information from sources that contain strong arguments or opinions, but it's always a good idea to acknowledge the author's worldview.

 More Information